Subshifts and colorings on ascending HNN-extensions of finitely generated abelian groups

-If $i_{max}$ is even, let us take $g=a^kb^i\in B_{max}$ which minimizes the value of $k$.
-Then as $i_{max}$ is even we have $N^{i_{max}}=1$ and with it $y_{gb}=x_{gb}=x_g+1 \ (\mathrm{mod} \ 3)$, and $y_{ga^{-1}}=x_{ga^{-1}}=x_g-N^{i_{max}} = x_g+2 \ (\mathrm{mod} \ 3)$.
+If $i_{\mathrm{max}}$ is even, let us take $g=b^{-j}a^kb^i\in B_{max}$ which minimizes the value of $k$.
+Then as $i_{max}$ is even we have $N^{i_{max}}=1 \ (\mathrm{mod} \ 3)$ and with it $y_{gb}=x_{gb}=x_g+1 \ (\mathrm{mod} \ 3)$, and $y_{ga^{-1}}=x_{ga^{-1}}=x_g-N^{i_{max}} = x_g+2 \ (\mathrm{mod} \ 3)$.
 But then we must have $y_g=x_g$ and this gives a contradiction since $g\in F$ and therefore $x_g\neq y_g$.

-Now if $i_{max}$ is odd, let us consider the element $g=a^kb^i\in B_{max}$ which maximizes the value of $k$.
-Then as $i_{max}$ is odd we have $N^{i_{max}}=2$ and with it $y_{gb}=x_{gb}=x_g+1 \ (\mathrm{mod} \ 3)$, and $y_{ga}=x_{ga}=x_g+N^{i_{max}} = x_g+2 \ (\mathrm{mod} \ 3)$.
+Now if $i_{\mathrm{max}}$ is odd, let us consider the element $g=b^{-j}a^kb^i\in B_{max}$ which maximizes the value of $k$.
+Then as $i_{\mathrm{max}}$ is odd we have $N^{i_{\mathrm{max}}}=2 \ (\mathrm{mod} \ 3)$ and with it $y_{gb}=x_{gb}=x_g+1 \ (\mathrm{mod} \ 3)$, and $y_{ga}=x_{ga}=x_g+N^{i_{\mathrm{max}}} = x_g+2 \ (\mathrm{mod} \ 3)$.
 But then we must have $y_g=x_g$ and this gives a contradiction since $g\in F$ and therefore $x_g\neq y_g$, proving that $x$ defines a frozen coloring.

 Finally suppose that $N=0 \ (\mathrm{mod} \ 3)$.
-The method used on the previous two cases to find a frozen coloring on $\mathcal{C}_3$ was to construct a configuration using a function $f(j,k,i)$ of the coefficients of the normal form of every element of the group, which $\mod \ 3$ had period $3$ on the variable $k$.
+The method used on the previous two cases to find a frozen coloring on $\mathcal{C}_3$ was to construct a configuration using a function $f(j,k,i)$ of the coefficients of the normal form of every element of the group, which had period $3$ on the variable $k$.
 This cannot be done in the case $N\in 3\mathbb{Z }$ since here the configuration constructed would satisfy $x=\sigma_{a^3}(x)$ and hence $x=\sigma_{a^N}(x)$ (since $N\in 3\mathbb{Z}$).
 But then by Proposition \ref{prop:ascending HNN extension periodicity} the coloring $x$ would have to have monochromatic rows appearing on it, which contradicts the fact that $x\in \mathcal{C}_3$ defines a proper coloring.
-Nonetheless, using a similar but different kind of function we can define a configuration $x\in \{0,1,2\}^{\BS}$ such that for $g=b^{-j}a^k b^i\in \BS$ written in its normal form:
+Nonetheless, using a similar but different kind of function we can still manage to prove the existence of a frozen coloring.